m-iwagami/Multinational_Retail_Data_Centralisation/README.md

 - main.py

 - db_creds.yaml & my_db_creds.yaml
-containing the database credentials
+    - containing the database credentials.
 These files are in .gitignore, so they are not in my public GitHub repository.